robpilgrim/rosar/README.md

 ```

 ```
--s - read from standard input
+-s - read from a string
 -f - read from a file
 -e - encrypt
 -d - decrypt